No-Cost VA Flu Shots for Eligible Veterans | VA Erie health care | Veterans Affairs

 • September 24 9:00 a.m. to noon

-VA County Clinics in Ashtabula, Crawford, McKean, Venango, and Warren clinics offering vaccine:
+County VA Clinics in Ashtabula, Crawford, McKean, Venango, and Warren offering vaccine:

 • September 24 8:00 a.m. to noon